Connecticut Resisting Arrest Lawyer

 - Verbally abusing the police

-Believe it or not, even the slightest struggle or flinch with police can justify an interfering charge.
+Believe it or not, even the slightest struggle or flinch with police can justify a charge for resisting arrest.
 An interference charge can even arise while the officer is performing duties totally unrelated to you like crowd control at a concert, directing traffic, or answering an emergency 9-1-1 medical call.
 This is why it is critical to be respectful to the police even if they do something to aggravate you.
 They have a great degree of power and discretion to arrest you for an interference with police in Connecticut.

 Contact a Connecticut Resisting Arrest Attorney Right Away

-If you have been charged with interfering with police/resisting arrest under C.G.S. § 53a-167a, call one of the experienced lawyers at Mark Sherman right away.
+If you are facing charges for interfering with police/resisting arrest under C.G.S. § 53a-167a, call one of the experienced lawyers at Mark Sherman right away.
 Our “two-attorney” review system stands out from our competitors and guarantees all of the police reports in your case will be carefully examined and reviewed by at least two of our attorneys skilled in this practice area.
 Call us today at (203) 358-4700 so a Connecticut resisting arrest lawyer could help defend you against these charges as quickly and effectively as possible.